- The Washington Times - Thursday, December 18, 2025

 Advertisement

-The TTN, a military digital network, is a hardware-software system that provides combat commanders with real-time data while integrating different weapons.
+The TTN, a military digital network, is a hardware-software system that provides combat commanders with real-time data while integrating various weapons.
 The TAK is a software system that syncs with the TTN, providing secure communications and situational awareness.

 One expert considered the package’s artillery assets to be especially prickly.

-“HIMARS deservea special note because of its range and precision — it can easily reach across the Taiwan Strait,” said Grant Newsham, a retired U.S. Marine Corps colonel.
+“HIMARS deserve a special note because of its range and precision.
+It can easily reach across the Taiwan Strait,” said Grant Newsham, a retired U.S. Marine Corps colonel.
 “Imagine the invasion force having its ships cracked in half before they even leave port.”

 The mobility of the HIMARS launchers and the self-propelled howitzers offer Taiwanese commanders tactical flexibility.